 1.Athabasca Sand Dunes, Saskatchewan

 When it is easy to imagine mountains and beaches in Canada, you would be surprised to know that the country is home to the largest sand dunes in North America.
-Located along the south shore of Lake Athabasca, the Athabasca Sand Dunes are the biggest active sand dunes in the North American continent.
+Located along the south shore of Lake Athabasca, the Athabasca Sand Dunes are the biggest active sand dunes in the North American continent, and one of the top things to do in Saskatchewan.
 Formed some 8000 years ago during the end of the last glacial period, the sand dunes of Athabasca is a one-of-a-kind ecosystem.
 As the place is home to a unique phenomenon, the government has taken extra care to protect it by declaring the areas as the Athabasca Sand Dunes Provincial Wilderness Park.

 While the place is something you would never see anywhere in Canada, you must visit the place only if you are a hardcore adventurer and are interested in a thrilling experience.
 To begin with, you can only reach this place through float plane.
 It is best to travel in groups and if you are a lone traveller, you need to know about the potential dangers.
 While the sand dunes are the most interesting part of the visit, the place is also home to rare plants, species that are only found in this area.
 Hiking and camping at the Athabasca Sand Dunes would be an interesting part of your Canada tour.
 However, it is best to book a guided tour so that you can enjoy the place in a safe manner.